-Take a look at which medical conditions you can and can’t drive with – and what you need to report to the DVLA.
+Take a look at some examples of medical conditions you can and can’t drive with – and what you may need to report to the DVLA.

 Can you drive with a visual impairment?

-There are 3 elements to the standards of vision for car drivers:
+There are three elements to the standards of vision for car drivers: